 VIEs that are not consolidated continue to receive investment management services from the Company, and are vehicles through which the Company offers its Global Value and/or EAFE Value strategies.
-The total net assets of these VIEs was approximately \$318.3 million and \$515.6 million at March 31, 2011 and December 31, 2010, respectively.
-The Company is not exposed to losses as a result of its involvement with these entities because it has no direct investment in them.
+The total net assets of these VIEs was approximately \$270.5 million and \$515.6 million at June 30, 2011 and December 31, 2010, respectively.
+Neither the Company nor the operating company were exposed to losses as a result of its involvement with these entities because they had no direct investment in them.